RodrigoGonzalez/flake8-custom-import-rules/README.md

   Example: Prevent 'package_A' from importing 'package_B' or any of its subpackages or modules.
 - By module: Restrict a module from importing specific modules.
-  Example: Prevent 'module_A' from importing 'module_B'.
+  Example: Prevent 'package_A.module_A' from importing 'package_B.module_B'.

 Restricted packages: Specify a list of packages that are not permitted to be imported or used by other packages or modules within your base package.
 This helps maintain a clear separation between high-level and low-level packages.

-Example: Disallow importing 'low_level_package' into 'high_level_package'.
+Example: Restrict importing 'lower_level_package' into 'higher_level_package'.

 Isolated packages: Define a list of packages that cannot import from any other packages within your base package.
 This ensures that certain packages remain